Targeted Calibration to Adjust Stability Biases in Complex Dynamical System Models: Targeted model calibration to adjust system stability

 which defines the one-step ahead propagation of the system state $\vec x_t$ to $\vec x_{t+1}$ and allows us to integrate it.
 It is not necessary to know the exact expression of $f_p$; we only need the ability to run parameter-dependent simulations of the system.
 We assume that the system's state fluctuates around a dynamic equilibrium which has a certain local stability, defined in terms of the linear restoring rate.
 The target is to adjust the system's parameters in a way that changes this local stability.

-Our method consists of the following iterative steps (Fig. \ref{fig: method}).
+Our method consists of the following iterative steps (Fig. \ref{fig: method}), which all run fully automatically once a system has been set up.
 For the sake of clarity, we focus on the case of destabilizing a given system; adjustments to the case of increasing stability are straightforward.

 \begin{itemize} \item[1.]
 Generate a trajectory of observables $(\vec o_t)$ of length $T$ with parameters fixed to their initial values $\vec p_{init}$.
 To this end, we integrate the system to obtain a trajectory of the system variables $(\vec x_t)$, to which we apply $f_o$.
-During the integration process we force the underlying system with additive noise $\vec u_t^{fixed} \in \mathbb R^{d_x}$ ("fixed" because the parameters are fixed here) in order to drive the system out of equilibrium and control the scale of the region in phase space used to compute the Jacobian at equilibrium.
+During the integration process we force the underlying system with small additive white noise $\vec u_t^{fixed} \in \mathbb R^{d_x}$ (``fixed'' because the parameters are fixed here) in order to drive the system out of equilibrium and control the scale of the region in phase space used to compute the Jacobian at equilibrium.

+It generally suffices to use state noise levels that are so small that they do not affect the system's general state and its dynamics.
+The only purpose is to be able to sample the system's linear stability around a fixed point.

 \item[2.]
 Fit a vector-autoregressive model (VAR(1) model) of the form